-4. EXPERIMENTS
+4. Experiments

-4.1 Data
+4.1.
+Data

-Two citation networks are taken from the Stanford Large Network Dataset Collection1, using the citation list from the High Energy Physics (hepPh) and High Energy Physics Theory (hepTh) sections of physics in e-Print arXiv archive.
-Table 1 shows detailed information.
-The selected research fields have a tendency to have heavy citations, and networks are dense with number of edges exceeding the number of nodes by factor of 7 to 10.
+Two citation networks are taken from the Stanford Large Network Dataset Collection (http://snap.stanford.edu/data/), using the citation list from the High Energy Physics (hepPh) and High Energy Physics Theory (hepTh) sections of physics in e-Print arXiv archive.
+Table 2 shows detailed information.
+The selected research fields have a tendency to have heavy citations, and networks are dense with the number of edges exceeding the number of nodes by factor of 7-10.
 This is a common characteristic of citation networks, as many papers cite multiple papers.
 Dense graphs increase the likelihood of formation of new communities.